 The core of the GIM class is an independent research project.
 Groups of 4 to 6 students will select an international business, economic or management issue to study in depth.
 The students begin secondary research after week 2, incorporating perspectives from the class readings and speakers, and spend considerable time in-country speaking with resident experts, gathering local data, and testing their hypotheses and recommendations in the field.

-Students must conduct interviews for their projects in at least 2 of the cities that they visit throughout the trip.
+Students must conduct interviews for their projects in both Argentina and Peru (Uruguay is optional).

 Research Topics